inductiva/inductiva/docs/cli/overview.md

-# Overview
+# CLI Overview and Functionalities

 The Inductiva Command Line Interface (CLI) offers a streamlined and efficient way to interact with our platform directly from your terminal.
 Designed for ease of use, the CLI enables you to manage simulations, resources and data in real-time, even while your simulations are running remotely.

+## CLI Installation

-The power of the Inductiva CLI lies in its simplicity with just a command away on your terminal:
+The power of the Inductiva CLI lies in its simplicity, it's just a command away.
+Simply run on your terminal:

 ```bash
 inductiva
 ```
-Now, you can choose from a list of available commands to run via the Inductiva (CLI) to manage your projects and interact with our API:
+Now, you can choose from a list of available subcommands to run via the Inductiva (CLI) to manage your projects and interact with our API:

 ````{eval-rst}